SlowMiata/cis1051FinalProject/README.md

 I would consider this project mostly done.
 Quite frankly a lot more features could be added but I did the best I could and I did fullfill part of what I said I would add in my Preposal.md.
 ## Mods
-There are two balls.
-One ball is normal and the other ball(red) makes a player lose a point when it touches the paddle.
+There are three balls.
+Two balls are normal and the other ball(red) makes a player lose a point when it touches the paddle.

 The balls can bounce off each other and a barrier block in the middle making their paths more unpredictable.